Last updated

 Backoffice viewerThe Backoffice Viewer role offers read-only access to users, accounts, and logs, making it ideal for users who need to monitor and review information without the ability to make changes.

-Entitlements editorThe Entitlements Editor role allows read and write access to roles, permissions, features, feature flags, plans, and API access control, while also including Backoffice viewer capabilities but excluding access to security and authentication settings.
+Entitlements editorThe Entitlements Editor role allows read and write access to roles, permissions, features, feature flags, plans, and API access control, while also including Backoffice Viewer capabilities but excluding access to security and authentication settings.

-Entitlements viewerThe Entitlements Viewer role provides read-only access to roles, permissions, features, feature flags, plans, and API access control, along with all capabilities of the Backoffice viewer role.
+Entitlements viewerThe Entitlements Viewer role provides read-only access to roles, permissions, features, feature flags, plans, and API access control, along with all capabilities of the Backoffice Viewer role.

 ImpersonatorThe Impersonator role allows users to impersonate others for troubleshooting or support purposes and must be combined with the Admin, Backoffice Editor, or Backoffice Viewer roles.